 Is Whetstone High Performance Right for You?

-We offer a 12-week mastermind group at a cost of $1,699/quarter.
+We offer a 10-week mastermind group at a cost of $1,295/quarter.
 It’s a contract-free program with a money-back guarantee.
-If your experience is less than what you expected, you can get a full refund for the current quarter plus any future quarters that you might have prepaid.
+If your experience is less than what you expected, you can get a full refund.

 Our groups use virtual meeting rooms through Zoom so that people anywhere in the world can join.
 Each group meets for 60 minutes once a week and is limited to just 5 business leaders.
 A Whetstone facilitator leads each session.
 As part of the group, you’ll get to participate in sounding board (“hot seat”) sessions, share regular progress updates, complete accountability checks to stay on track, and plan your quarterly and weekly goals with collaboration from your group and facilitator.